Discover Nelson’s Don’t Miss Events Of The Year

 Historical Tours

-Nelson has 350 heritage homes and office buildings, whose architectural style even during construction was twenty to thirty years behind the times.
-It was mainly influenced by north-south trends in architecture with some commercial buildings that are more typical of those in San Francisco, Seattle and Spokane than those in Eastern Canada.
-The restoration of these buildings is a great source of pride for Nelson, and has earned the city a reputation as one of the finest Heritage cities in Canada.
+Nelson has 350 heritage homes and buildings, whose architectural style even during construction was 20 to 30 years behind the times.
+Mainly influenced by north-south trends in architecture, many buildings are more typical of those in San Francisco, Seattle and Spokane than in Eastern Canada.
+The restoration of these buildings is a great source of pride for Nelson and has earned the city a reputation as one of the finest heritage cities in Canada.
 The movie Roxanne used the beautifully restored Nelson Fire Hall to great effect, so make sure you stop by for a picture.
-Two Heritage tours have been developed for visitors: the walking tour and the driving tour.
-You can pick up details and maps of these tours from the Visitor Centre, located in the Nelson and District Chamber of Commerce office at 91 Baker St. downtown.
+Two heritage tours have been developed for visitors: the walking tour and the driving tour.
+You can pick up details and maps of these tours from the Nelson & Area Visitor Centre, located at 91 Baker Street.

 Baker Street

 Baker Street has long defined the essence of Nelson.
-The eclectic mix of retail stores, restaurants, and heritage buildings provides visitors with a tremendous sense of our diversity and sophistication.
+The eclectic mix of retail stores, restaurants and heritage buildings provides visitors with a tremendous sense of the region’s diversity and sophistication.
 It’s what downtowns are meant to be: the lively heart of the city.
 A visit to Nelson isn’t complete until you’ve seen Baker Street.

 Lakeside Park

-With a beautiful sandy beach, restaurant, tennis courts, labyrinth and picnic area, this idyllic spot is the perfect setting for a day on the lake.
-Take a stroll along the waterfront pathway, an ongoing community project, the goal of which is to create a waterfront pathway from one end of Nelson to the other, along the water.
+With a beautiful sandy beach, restaurant, children’s playground, tennis courts, labyrinth, basketball court, walking trails and picnic area, this idyllic spot is the perfect setting for a day on the lake.
+Take a stroll along the waterfront pathway – an ongoing community project – the goal of which is to create a waterfront pathway from one end of Nelson to the other, along the water.

 Streetcar 23

 This fully restored streetcar was orginally built in 1906 and ran untill 1949 when it was suspended and replaced by buses.
-Prensent day, it takes you on a tour that starts from Lakeside Park and follows the West Arm, past the Chahko Mika Mall to the Prestige Inn, and back.
+Present day, it takes you on a tour that starts from Lakeside Park and follows the West Arm of Kootenay Lake, past the Chahko Mika Mall to the Prestige Inn, and back.
 A great way to visit the past, and a real treat for young and old alike.

-Changing exhibitions of Touchstones Nelson offers a diversity of topics and themes that reflect the broad interests and capabilities of people living in the region.
+Changing exhibitions of Nelson Museum, Archives & Gallery offers a diversity of topics and themes that reflect the broad interests and capabilities of people living in the region.
 It connects the area creative energy and rich history.
-Also hosting The Shawn Lamb archives collects, perserves and protects on-site access to textual, cartographic, visual and audio records of the Nelson and District.
+Also hosting The Shawn Lamb Archives, it collects, preserves and protects on-site access to textual, cartographic, visual and audio records of the Nelson region.

 S.S.
 Moyie